IndrajeetPatil/ggstatsplot/README.md

   test.value = 3,                 # default value is 0
-  centrality.para = "mean",       # which measure of central tendency is to be plotted centrality.colour = "red",      # decides colour of vertical line representing central tendency density.plot = TRUE,            # whether density plot is to be overlayed on a histogram binwidth.adjust = TRUE,         # whether binwidth needs to be adjusted binwidth = 0.10,                # binwidth value (needs to be toyed around with until you find the best one) messages = FALSE                # turn off the messages
+  centrality.para = "mean",       # which measure of central tendency is to be plotted centrality.colour = "red",      # decides colour of vertical line representing central tendency binwidth.adjust = TRUE,         # whether binwidth needs to be adjusted binwidth = 0.10,                # binwidth value (needs to be toyed around with until you find the best one) messages = FALSE                # turn off the messages